Gardening can be dangerous if you’re careless, in a rush or are tired. Make garden safety your top priority with some simple tips to stay safe.

 - Wear ear protection to protect against noise – this is especially important for prolonged power tool use

-- Use a dust mask or respirator if creating a lot of dust and especially if you have allergies
+- Use a dust mask or respirator if creating a lot of dust and especially if you have allergies – this is especially important when working with pressure-treated wood and sheet material such as plywood and OSB

-- Wear rubber boots when power washing
+- Wear rubber boots when power washing and keep the wand away from your feet

-- Keep your tools well maintained and blades sharpened
+- Keep your tools well maintained and blades sharpened so that you don’t have to force them into the work

 - Keep children and pets away from the work area